XBCreepinJesus/MMM-TvheadendDVR/README.md

 # MMM-TvheadendDVR

+>NOTE: apparently, the newer builds (4.3+) of Tvheadend use Digest authentication - this module only uses Basic at the moment, so will only work with Tvheadend 4.2.x or lower (which I have on my Pi, hence why everything looked alright!).
+I'll see if I can get it working with 4.3...

 A module for MagicMirror² showing the next scheduled [Tvheadend](https://tvheadend.org) recordings.

 Please note: I am not currently using this module on my own mirror - if you find any issues let me know.